fedimint/fedimint/fedimint-ui/README.md

 1. `cd fedimint-ui`
 1. `nix develop .#fedimint-ui`
+1. `yarn install` (First time only)
 1. You can run any of the following commands from `fedimint-ui/` directory

-> - `yarn dev` - Starts all apps and packages in development mode
 > - `yarn test` - Tests all apps and packages in the project
 > - `yarn build` - Build all apps and packages in the project
+> - `yarn clean` - Cleans previous build outputs from all apps and packages in the project
 > - `yarn format` - Fixes formatting in all apps and packages in the project

 Alternatively, you can navigate to a specific app or package within `fedimint-ui/` directory and run it's respective development commands